kenchuks44/Deploying-Nginx-Application-to-EKS-Cluster/README.md

 With Node Group, all required worker processes (container runtime, kubelet, kubeproxy) will be created.

 ## Deploy Nginx application to EKS cluster
-Here, we deploy the application using kubernetes manifest file (nginx.yaml) below:
+We now deploy the application using kubernetes manifest file (nginx.yaml) below:

 ```
 apiVersion: apps/v1